ahmedtijaninet/TeamGenerator/README.md

 # Team Generator
-This script generates fake team names and skill levels, then sorts the teams by skill level in descending order.
-The teams are then divided into 4 groups, with each group containing an equal number of teams.
-The group names and team names are then printed out and saved to a CSV file.
-The CSV file is then transposed and saved to another CSV file.
+his script reads a csv file called 'teams.csv' and creates a list of tuples containing the team name and score.
+The list is then sorted in descending order by score.
+The teams are then evenly distributed into a specified number of team lists.
+The team lists are then printed and written to a new csv file called 'teams_out.csv'.
+The csv file is then transposed and written to another csv file called 'teams_out_transpose.csv'.

 ## Installation